devnacho/mountain_view/README.md

 end
 ```

-Anecdotally, a view which had to render 50 partials, was able to reduced the time to render from 2000ms to 200ms.
+Anecdotally, a request which had to render 50 partials and took a whopping 2000ms was reduced to 200ms using this technique.

 ## Contributing